cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 The session key ISK returned by A and B is identical if and only if the supplied input parameters PRS, CI and sid match on both sides and transcript view (containing of MSGa and MSGb) of both parties match.

-Note that in case of a symmetric protocol execution without clear initiator/responder roles, ordered concatenation needs to be used for generating a matching view of the transcript by both parties.
+(Note that in case of a symmetric protocol execution without clear initiator/responder roles, transcript(MSGa, MSGb) needs to be implemented using ordered concatenation for generating a matching view by both parties.)

 # Implementation of recommended CPace cipher suites